Constance Wu on ‘Fresh Off The Boat’ Renewal: ‘No It’s Not’ a Good Thing

 It also appears Wu commented on Fresh Off The Boat’s Instagram post about the renewal, writing “Dislike.”

+She then added that her tweets had resulted from a “rough day” and were “ill timed” with the news.

+“Plz know, I'm so grateful for FOTB renewal,” she tweeted.
+“I love the cast & crew.
+I'm proud to be a part of it.”

-It was not clear why Wu was upset about the continuation of the show, although it was recently announced that creator Nahnatchka Khan was stepping down as showrunner.
+News about the continuation of the show came after a recent announcement that creator Nahnatchka Khan would be stepping down as showrunner.
 Wu’s movie career is also taking off with the success of Crazy Rich Asians.

 For the past five seasons, Wu has played a Chinese immigrant mother named Jessica Huang raising a family in Florida during the ’80s and ’90s alongside her husband and her two sons.
 According to The Hollywood Reporter, the show was the first Asian-American comedy on broadcast television in two decades.